open-cogsci/osdoc/include/api/srbox.md

 ## function __srbox\.close__\(\)

 Closes the connection to the srbox.
-This is done automatically by the `srbox` plugin when the experiment finishes.
+This is done automatically by the SRBOX plugin when the experiment finishes.

 </div>